John DiStaso, ‘dean’ of NH political reporters, dies at 68 - The Boston Globe

 He was a panel journalist in several nationally televised presidential primary debates and in many “Granite State Debates” aired on WMUR.

-Republican Gov. Chris Sununu tweeted, “No one will ever replace John DiStaso, the top political reporter who always got the scoop.”
+Republican Governor Chris Sununu tweeted, “No one will ever replace John DiStaso, the top political reporter who always got the scoop.”

-DiStaso, a native of Paterson, New Jersey, graduated from Villanova University in 1975.
+Mr. DiStaso, a native of Paterson, N.J., graduated from Villanova University in 1975.
 He received his master’s degree from William Paterson University in 1979.